 - Change of clothes for the baby in case of nappy mishaps.

-- Charged cell-phone (and don’t forget to tell someone where you are going and what time you expect to be back).
+- Charged mobile (and don’t forget to tell someone where you're going and what time you expect to be back).

 Choose the right trail for your kids:

 I’m going to start off with my most controversial advice.
 Don’t choose a flat track.
 There, I said it.
-Unless a track is super interesting, like a walk around town with playgrounds or beach along the way, a flat trail that they say is great for kids always ends up being the worst option (but perhaps your kids are different).
+Unless a track is super interesting, like a walk around town with playgrounds or beaches along the way, a flat trail that they say is great for kids always ends up being the worst option, in my opinion.

-The reason being, is that you can often see a long way ahead on flat trails, so they get bored easily and feel like they are going nowhere.
-Also as adults, we can walk much faster than kids on the flat, and we are often hurrying them along.
+The reason being is that you can often see a long way ahead on flat trails, so they get bored easily and feel like they are going nowhere.
+Also as adults, we can walk much faster than kids on the flat, and we are often hurrying them along...not much fun for the little ones.

-If I choose a trail that has some bush, climbs up hills or rocks, or has something to see at the end point, then my four year old has been able to walk up to three hours and my five year old up to 4.5 hours (so far).
+If I choose a trail that is interesting...has some bush, climbs up hills or rocks, or has something to see at the end point, then my children can walk for around three to four hours.
 In all cases, these have been more difficult trails.
-Now that’s not to say for you to pick an advanced track first off and walk for four hours of your very first hike, but if you’re finding an easy flat trail is just not working, then don’t be discouraged.
+Now that’s not to say you need to pick an advanced track first off and walk for four hours on your very first hike, but if you’re finding an easy flat trail is just not working, then don’t be discouraged - try a more varied track.

 We recently took a road trip to Mt Cook and Fiordland.
 This trip we wanted to push the boys on a bigger hike and see how they fared.
 First, we walked an easy flat to the Tasman Glacier Lake at Mt Cook, just over an hour return, and they complained the whole way.
 But, when they tackled the Lake Marian Track, they both managed two hours of walking uphill (then back again) through bush and river beds to an alpine lake.
 This completely took me by surprise and really changed my way of choosing the best hikes for them.